whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.SSL.txt

 packages.
 So as  a root,  or  in an  administrator command-prompt  on native Windows systems (prepared to run download_whois_data.py), do

+   pip3 install pyOpenSSL pycryptodome

+if you are using series 3 Python.

+On older Python3 versions the legacy pycrypto package may also work:

 pip3 install pyOpenSSL pycrypto

-if you are using series 3 Python, and
+whereas if you use series 2 Python, do

    pip2 install pycrypto pyopenssl

-if you are using the legacy series 2 Python.

-On Windows, instead of "pycrypto" we recommend to use "pycryptodome":

-   pip3 install pyOpenSSL pycryptodome

-as it is does not need any Visual C++ packages to be installed.
+to  install the  requirements.
+Alternatively  you may  search for  the required  packages  in your  operating  system's  package manager,  or create a Python virtual environment.

 2. Installing the auth credentials